Snyk runtime sensor

 The Runtime Sensor watches your deployments on a Kubernetes cluster and sends the collected data to Snyk.

-Create a Kubernetes secret that contains the API token for the service account.
+You also need a token for a service account.
 The service account must have one of the following roles:

 • Group Admin